 Dynamic Kernel Module Support: to create a framework where kernel dependant module source can reside so that it is very easy to rebuild modules as you upgrade kernels.
 This will allow Linux vendors to provide driver drops without having to wait for new kernel releases while also taking out the guesswork for customers attempting to recompile modules for new kernels

-a simple Linux netfilter firewall module which drops denial-of-service attack packets
+DOSfw is a simple Linux netfilter firewall module which drops denial-of-service attack packets.

 Dynamic Window-Constrained Scheduling: a kernel loadable module that replaces the default Linux

 scheduler.
 DWCS can be configured to run as an earliest deadline-first (EDF), static priority or proportional share scheduler.
 DWCS also has the desirable property of attempting to guarantee no more than x deadlines are ever missed in each window of y consecutive deadlines

 a simple linux kernel module to drive the August 1996 EA Pocket Sampler

 a Linux kernel module that makes it easy to access the most recent (and only the most recent) output from a process